 There are many reasons why Nice makes a fantastic base for cruising the French Riviera and the Mediterranean.

-As we mentioned above in the facts & figures, the Nice harbour is a vast complex.
-It means that many boats and yachts berth there, increasing the choice of great cruises.
+As mentioned above in the facts & figures, Nice Harbour is a vast complex.
+Many boats and yachts berth there, increasing the choice of great cruises.

-The harbour is located only 7kms from the Nice Côte d’Azur Airport, France’s second most frequented airport (after Paris) with 13.85 million travellers in 2018.
+The harbour is only 7kms from the Nice Côte d’Azur Airport, France’s second most frequented airport (after Paris), with 13.85 million travellers in 2018.

 Nice is very easy to access by road.
 The A8 motorway, nicknamed ‘La Provençale‘, connects Nice to Aix-en-Provence, Marseille and Genova (Italy).

-As for the train, Nice is linked by a TGV and long-distance trains to all parts of France and major cities in Western Europe.
-The TGV Méditerranée is a high speed train that links Paris and Nice in 5hrs 30 min.
+As for the train, Nice is linked by a TGV and long-distance trains to all parts of France and major Western European cities.
+The TGV Méditerranée is a high-speed train that connects Paris and Nice in 5hrs 30 min.

 Seen from the sea, the dramatic coastline that stretches from Nice to Menton offers spectacular views.
 It almost seems like the Maritime Alps are throwing themselves into the sea.

-As a popular tourist destination for more than a hundred years, Nice is quite easy to get around as a foreigner.
+As a popular tourist destination for over a hundred years, Nice is easy to get around as a foreigner.
 You don’t need to speak much French to find your way or experience the French Riviera.

 Sightseeing in the region of Nice is stunning.
-There are so many sites of interest to visit from Nice to Menton, from coastal resorts to perched medieval villages.
-Without forgetting the world-famous Monaco.
+There are so many sites of interest from Nice to Menton, from coastal resorts to perched medieval villages, without forgetting the world-famous Monaco.

 It is said that Nice is a shopper’s paradise.
-At least, the town offers a wide range of shopping experiences, from local boutiques to markets and major department stores, high end fashion and a variety of stores for every taste and style.
+At least the town offers a wide range of shopping experiences, from local boutiques to markets and major department stores, high-end fashion and various stores for every taste and style.

 What should you see in Nice?

-When cruising the French Riviera, a stop in Nice gives you a great opportunity to explore the town.
+When cruising the French Riviera, a stop in Nice allows you to explore the town.
 Here are a few sites you shouldn’t miss!

 The old town